CivicActions/agile-ms/README.md

 11. **Manage security and privacy through reusable processes** -- Because this application collects no information from the user, privacy is not an issue.
     Security of the AWS server is handled by Amazon, the cloud provider, and reasonable practices.
 12. **Use data to drive decisions** -- We used user interviews to iteratively and readically develop our new approach.
-13. **Default to open** -- Our repo has been public since the start of the project.
+13. **Default to open** -- Our repo has been public with a Creative Commons Public Domain license since the start of the project.

 ## Team Structure